Did you lock yourself out of the WordPress admin dashboard?

 To do so, open your favorite database administration tool to look for the SQL-Query import function.

-In that case, I use the popular adminer, a database administration tool that consists of only one file you can upload via FTP to your website root folder.
-Another popular tool is PhpMyAdmin, which is already installed on most website hosting servers.
+In that case, I use the popular adminer, a database administration tool with only one file you can upload via FTP to your website root folder.
+Another popular tool is PhpMyAdmin, installed on most website hosting servers.

 Create WordPress Admin User SQL Query